-EXT DAY: DON'S HOSPITAL (SPRING 1946)
+46 EXT' DAY: DON'S HOSPITAL (SPRING 1946)

 A hospital in New York City.
 POLICE and teams of PRIVATE DETECTIVES are stationed guarding the area.
-An ambulance with a team of DETECTIVES and BUTTON-MEN GUARDS exit the hospital with rifles in hand; followed by SEVERAL HOSPITAL ASSISTANTS wheeling a hospital stretcher, presumably carrying the DON.
+An ambulance with a team of DETECTIVES and BUTTON-MEN GUARDS stationed cautiously nearby.
+TWO BRINKS GUAFD3 exit the hospital with rifles in hand; followed by SEVEPAL HOSPITAL ASSISTANTS wheeling a hospital stretcher, presumably carrying the DON.

-TESSIO and CLEMENZA emerge, with OTHER BUTTON MEN bringing up the rear.
+TESSIO and CLEMENZA emerge, with OTHER PUTTON MEN bringing up the rear.
 HAGEN walks with the stretcher, and for a moment they disappear behind the ambulance.
-Then suddenly, siren blasting, it speeds off, accompanied by dark low-slung cars.
+Then suddenly, siren blasting, it speeds off, accompaniet by dark low-slung cars.